xen0vas/UserManager/README.md

 - upgrade to qt5 ( no time to upgrade to Qt5 but i will....... :) )

 - Important info until upgrading to qt5 : you can just let the script install_and_run.sh to install qt4-default.
-During the installion, it will first remove qt5-default, but dont worry because after the UserManager installation finishes you will be able to install qt5-default again and the UserManager application will not be affected.
+During the installion, the qt5-default will be removed, but dont worry because after the UserManager installation finishes you will be able to install qt5-default again and the UserManager application will not be affected.
 Also after installing qt4-default and after the UserManager installation finishes, dont autoremove before installing the qt5-defaut,